mhdawson/benchmarking/meetings/2017-08-14/minutes.md

     other people can join if they want.
   * https://github.com/nodejs/benchmarking/issues/131

-* we looked through and discussed/reviewed some of the other more recent active issues as well.
+* We looked through and discussed/reviewed some of the other more recent active issues as well.

-### General

 ## Next meeting